 Housing & Facilities

-Located in Keene, N.Y., the home of the Hamilton Adirondack Program is in the heart of the High Peaks, just a short walk to the popular trailheads for Big Crow, Little Crow and Hurricane mountains.
+Located in Keene, N.Y., The Mountain House, home of the Hamilton Adirondack Program, is in the heart of the High Peaks, just a short walk to the popular trailheads for Big Crow, Little Crow and Hurricane mountains.

 The program’s home is centrally located to both everyday amenities and many regional resources for student research, internships, and community engagement.
 It is about 14 miles from Lake Placid and 20 miles from the Adirondack Park Agency and state Department of Environmental Conservation Regional Headquarters.
 The Mountain House also boasts quick access to a variety of outdoor leadership opportunities and recreational activities, such as hiking, ice and rock climbing, cross-country and downhill skiing, boating and paddling, fly fishing and much more.